komsit37/chrome-devtools-q/README.md

    * Because of this, don't use x or y since it's a reserved argument names in q

 ##Todo
-   * allow turning off closure
-   * more flexibility around saving and loading scripts
+   * ability to export saved scripts